Your Cart

 Sugary foods: Consuming sugary foods, such as candy or soda, after a workout can cause a spike in blood sugar levels, leading to a crash later on.
 It's better to choose whole foods with natural carbs and sugars, such as fruit and sweet potatoes, to replenish energy stores.

-Processed foods: Processed foods, such as chips or snack cakes, are often high in unhealthy fats, sugars and additives, plus they’re lacking key nutrients.
+Processed foods: Ultra-processed foods, such as chips or snack cakes, are often high in unhealthy fats, sugars and additives, plus they’re lacking key nutrients.

 Alcohol: Consuming alcohol after a workout can dehydrate the body and impair recovery.